shrimonmuke0202/CrysAtom/README.md

 # CrysATOM
 # This work is accepted at the Third Learning on Graphs Conference (LoG 2024)
+# We will make the necessary updates soon.
+Please stay tuned!
 ## Environment Setup
 The dependency pakages can be installed using the command.
 ```python